schollz/find3/doc/tracking_your_computer.md

 The command for tracking is the same as for learning, but without the `-location` flag.

-## Get data
+## Collect data

 Once you have learned several locations and are tracking with the computers, you can get data from FIND3 by consulting the [API](/doc/api.md) document.

-## Issues?
+## Issues

-If you have issues, please file one on Github at https://github.com/schollz/find3-cli-scanner/issues.
+If you have issues, please [file a bug report](https://github.com/schollz/find3-cli-scanner/issues/new?template=bugs.md&title=Bug:%20).

 ## Source

-If you are interested, the app is completely open-source and available at  https://github.com/schollz/find3-cli-scanner.
+If you are programming inclined, the app is completely open-source and available on [Github](https://github.com/schollz/find3-cli-scanner).